gatsbyjs/gatsby/packages/gatsby-plugin-facebook-analytics/README.md

 // In your gatsby-config.js
 plugins: [
   {
-    resolve: `gatsby-plugin-facebook-analitycs`,
+    resolve: `gatsby-plugin-facebook-analytics`,
     options: {
       appId: "YOUR_APP_ID",
-      // Include facebook analitycs in development.
+      // Include facebook analytics in development.
-      // Defaults to false meaning will only be loaded in production.
+      // Defaults to false meaning the library will only be loaded in production.
       includeInDevelopment: false,
     },
   },